jiayiliu/Getting_and_Cleaning_Data/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+# Files

++ run_analysis.R creates the clean and tidy dataset
++ CodeBook.md describes the variables in the dataset.